-In the first quarter of fiscal year 2015, we recorded an income tax provision of \$1.6 million compared to a \$0.4 million income tax provision in the first quarter of fiscal year 2014.
-The effective tax rates for the first quarter of fiscal years 2015 and 2014 were 17.0% and 2.9%, respectively.
-The effective tax rate in the first quarter of 2015 is higher than the effective tax rate in the first quarter of 2014 due the fact that we no longer benefit US based losses in our effective tax rate.
+In the second quarter of fiscal year 2015, we recorded an income tax provision of \$2.2 million compared to a \$5.4 million income tax benefit in the second quarter of fiscal year 2014.
+The effective tax rates for the second quarter of fiscal years 2015 and 2014 were a provision of 11.1% and a benefit of 39.8%, respectively.
+In the fourth quarter of fiscal year 2014, we concluded that as a result of having a three year cumulative loss in the U.S. and Canada, we could no longer support the more likely than not standard for realizing our deferred tax assets in these jurisdictions.
+Accordingly, in the fourth quarter of fiscal year 2014, we recorded a full valuation allowance on our deferred tax assets in the U.S. and Canada.
+The effective tax rate in the second quarter of 2015 is higher than the effective tax rate in the second quarter of 2014, due to the fact that we no longer benefit from U.S.-based losses in our effective tax rate.

-Our effective tax rate in the first quarter of fiscal year 2015 differs from the statutory federal income tax rate of 35% due primarily to a valuation reserve against our deferred tax assets and certain undistributed foreign earnings for which no U.S taxes are provided because such earnings are indefinitely reinvested outside of the U.S. We receive an income tax benefit from tax differentials due to our presence in foreign jurisdictions such as Switzerland and Canada where statutory rates are lower than U.S. federal tax rates.
-We are currently not aware of any uncertainties or trends relating to foreign tax differential that could significantly impact our income taxes in future periods.
+Our effective tax rate in the second quarter of fiscal year 2015 differs from the statutory federal income tax rate of 35% due primarily to a valuation reserve against our deferred tax assets and certain undistributed foreign earnings for which no U.S. taxes are provided because such earnings are indefinitely reinvested outside of the U.S. We receive an income tax benefit from tax differentials due to our presence in foreign jurisdictions such as Switzerland and Canada where statutory rates are lower than U.S. federal tax rates.
+We are currently not aware of any uncertainties or trends relating to foreign tax differentials that could significantly impact our income taxes in future periods.